MartinIglesias86/flow-weather-app/README.md

 # Disclosure

-Fully knowing that it shouldn't be done this way, but thinking in a practical way to present the challenge, the environmental variables and the .env file are gonna be on the project repository.
+Fully knowing that it shouldn't be done this way, but thinking in a practical way to present the challenge, the environmental variables and the .env file are going to be on the project repository.
 In a real project that data would not be accesible to the client.

 ## 🔧 Characteristics and commands